leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 square comparisons etc...
 However, those are some of criteria I was paying attention to:

- - Find Homepage, source code, documentation URLs.
-Assess availability and readability.
+ - Assess availability and readability of source code and documentation.
  - Estimate size of community and assess the level of support it provides.
  - Asses how quickly and easy is to start doing something useful.
  - Find ready to use templates, solutions OR solution repositories.